Archimedean polytopes

 How to Build: See the Eusebeia page on the Omnitruncated 5-cell.

 The second is the Omnitruncated 120-cell.
 This polychoron has 14400 vertices, the number of symmetries of any object with full Hexacosichoric symmetry.
-Its Icosahedral projection is Zomable, but it dwarfs the complexity of the model in Figs. 8a and b (see video).
+Its Icosahedral projection is Zomable, but it dwarfs the complexity of the model in Figs. A.9a and b (see video).

 This means that, for each symmetry, there are in principle 4 uniform polychora that result from reflecting the 4 vertices of the Goursat tetrahedron (2 regular and their 2 rectifications), six from the 6 edges of the Goursat tetrahedron (which include the truncations and bitruncations mentioned above), four from the 4 faces of the Goursat tetrahedron, and the Omnitruncated form that results from reflecting a point inside the Goursat tetrahedron.
 We thus come to a total of 15 uniform polychora for each type of polychoral symmetry.
 However, for the symmetries of self-dual forms, where a polychoron and its dual are identical (the same applying to their rectifications and other forms), we have a total of 9 uniform polychora.